mysh264/i3-and-KDE-Plasma/README.md

 > ![Screenshot of Splash Screen Settings](Images/Screenshot_20260430_211921.png)

 ### Fix mouse cursor
-When changing the mouse cursor theme or size, some apps will show a different mouse cursor.
+When changing the mouse cursor theme or size, some apps may display a different cursor.
 In my case, I used [Layan border cursors](https://github.com/vinceliuice/Layan-cursors) <sup>[KDE Store](https://store.kde.org/p/1365214)</sup> and changed the size to 36.

 To fix it, create the `$HOME/.icons/default` directory